-The of charger opening ceremonies in India are simply amazing, and the contrast between Scandinavian simplicity and Indian intricacy is well illustrated in the decorations adorning the chargers as the station opens.
+The charger opening ceremonies in India are simply amazing, and the contrast between Scandinavian simplicity and Indian intricacy is well illustrated in the decorations adorning the chargers as the station opens.
 To those unfamiliar with the symbolism and significance of the decorations, Fortum's Sushmita Anand gives some insight into the charging station decorations!

 Why chargers are decorated?